 July 14, 2020

-For the past twenty-six years, MWI has offered four mediation trainings per year, every year.
+Since 1994, MWI has offered four mediation trainings per year, every year.
 The workshop was held in many different venues over that time – the library of a district courthouse, the Union Club of Boston, One Financial Center, the Boston Bar Association, and most recently, MWI’s office and training space in Boston.
 One place the mediation training was never held: online.

 There were many practical reasons for avoiding the shift to an online format.
 Would our classroom discussions really be as rich?
 How would participants learn the physical aspects of being a mediator – body language, setting up the room, reading the exchange between parties, etc.?
 Could anyone logistically manage several role play groups through videoconferencing?
 And, perhaps most importantly, would trainers and participants be able to build the strong connections we’ve enjoyed at all our other programs?